Managing Eating With Those Who Do Not Track Their Food

 So what is the best approach to interacting with those who are not on the same journey as you right now, that allows you to still stand behind your beliefs and goals while still appreciating their opinions?
 We’ve come up with three tips to use to help manage those interactions and help deal with these social situations in a balanced and thoughtful way.

-- Let them know that you have hard set goals
+- Let them know that you have hard-set goals

 Do you have a meet coming up that you need to make a specific weight for?
 Are you working towards a competition, photoshoot, or vacation?
 There’s definitely a reason you joined Team WAG, so let your peers, family, and friends know that so they understand what you’re working so hard for.
-If you’re not ready to open up and say, “I just really need to lose weight and get myself back to being healthy,” just tell them you’re trying to be maintain a healthier and more balanced approach to living, one meal at a time.
+If you’re not ready to open up and say, “I just really need to lose weight and get me back to being healthy,” just tell them you’re trying to maintain a healthier and more balanced approach to living, one meal at a time.